'Strong words' rouse Beale's Rangers in Euro quest

 "First half we were too passive and at this level you can't afford to do that."

-While delighted with the character shown by his side in finding the answers to overcome Servette, Beale - who has revamped the squad with nine new players this summer - knows improvement is required to oust Dutch champions PSV.
+While delighted with the character shown by his side in finding the answers to overcome Servette, Beale - who has revamped the squad with nine new players this summer - knows improvement is required to oust dangerous Dutch outfit PSV.

 Danilo squandered a glorious first-half chance, firing over an open goal, while Todd Cantwell and Cyriel Dessiers passed up opportunities to make life more comfortable for the visitors.